 Consider that 99.9% of men who are in successful relationships with Thai women do not go on the Internet and post about how wonderful their lives are; such people are too busy living their lives and getting on with their relationships.

-What you will read about is bad experiences of Thai dating.
+What you will read about is bad dating experiences.

-You will read about the guy who made a very bad judgement, or the guy who contributed heavily to messing up his own relationship and blames it all on his partner and decides to rant about it on a forum.
+You will read about the guy who made a very bad judgement, or the guy who contributed heavily to messing up his own relationship and blames it all on his partner.
+These men take to forums to vent their anger.

 But really, Thai women are just human beings.